suejinkim20/uswds-poc-vite/README.md

 # Proof of Concept - USWDS - Trussworks

-This is a proof of concept Vite site to practice implementing the @trussworks/react-uswds.
+This is a proof of concept Vite site to practice implementing the [@trussworks/react-uswds](https://github.com/trussworks/react-uswds) package.

 This implements a Button, Button with custom styles, and Banner.